Todd’s Vile File

 A Few Words About Seances

 “Spiritualism is a fraud of the worst description.”
 Margaret Fox, co-founder of Spiritualism Though the idea of communicating with the dead is an ancient one, with reference to the practice in the Bible and other texts, the seance didn’t come into its own until the Fox sisters burst onto the scene in 1848.
 The Fox sisters, Kate and Margaret, were two little girls in upstate New York that made rapping sound by cracking their toes.
 They claimed these knocking sounds were being made by dead people communicating with them.
 It was a little game they played to scare their mother.
 But this childish prank was taken seriously by adults who believed it to be real.
 And thus, the movement known as Spiritualism was born.
 With the encouragement (some might call it exploitation that bordered on child abuse) of their older sister Leah, Kate and Margaret went on to fame and fortune.
 They died destitute alcoholics.
 The Spiritualism Movement took off like wild fire because America was primed for it.
 The old religions were not filling the needs of our new country, infant mortality was rampant, there was a killer outbreak of cholera and the average life expectancy was 37 years.
 Each and every American’s life at the time had been touched by death.
 So, the idea of communicating with the Otherside was a very appealing one.
 Spiritualism was, and is, a movement filled with fraud.
 Wondrously evil folks, con artists, that made fame and fortune by preying on good people.
 People made vulnerable by experiencing the ultimate sorrow, the sorrow that comes from loosing a loved one.
 And that is why throughout the years, many very intelligent people have been fooled by the kind of simple trickery so prevalent at séances.
 Scientists, judges, respected public figures like Mary Todd Lincoln, Mark Twain, Horace Greeley, Sir Arthur Conan Doyle, were all taken in by this flim-flam, and convinced that it was possible to communicate with the dead.
 They believed because they needed to believe.
 And today, more than a hundred and sixty years after those first spirit raps were heard, you can watch people on TV that will claim they can communicate with the dead.
 And it is my opinion that folks like John Edward, James Van Praagh and Sylvia Brown do speak to the dead.
 The problem is that the dead don’t speak back to them.
 I would like to personally thank all the charlatans that have through the years contributed to the séance industry.
 Without their innovations in the art of deceit, Play Dead would not be possible.
 But then again, without them Play Dead probably would not be necessary.
 One thing you can’t bring back from the dead is files and folders that were accidentally deleted when your computer crashed.
-This is why all of the computers in our offices use Carbonite Backup.
+This is why all of the computers in our offices use a cloud based backup.
 We wanted something robust and secure, and that didn’t break the bank.
-We found a carbonite offer code here http://www.corelnet.com/ and went ahead and used it just like a coupon.
 Now all of our office computers are protected and we won’t have to worry about trying to figure out how to conduct a seance on the computer that just crashed.

 The Collection No. 1: Washington Irving Bishop